drepo-eth/site/content/drepo/repository/index/index.md

 group owner can flag an existing release as nuked and add additional content to provide further information.
 This process is irreversible; once a release is _nuked_, it stays this way.

+Logic and features surpassing the index's basic needs are outsourced to clients and intermediary services.
+For instance, third-party services could provide pretty user interfaces, advanced search functions, statistics, and more, based on the information stored in the decentralized repository.
+However, great responsibility lies with client applications developers and users directly employ.
+Ultimately, it is their duty to evaluate and validate the data retrieved from the index and potential third-party services and act in the user's best interest.
+They must filter nuked releases, check data integrity, and obtain the information needed in the user's preferred and trusted way by leveraging strong encryption, obfuscation, and trusted intermediaries[^intermediaries].

+[^intermediaries]:
+    For example, trusted blockchain RPC providers or centralized storage systems.

 ## Migration